davidpal3c/NZeroESG_Scope3/readme.md

-## 🌱 ReSource AI: Sustainable Sourcing Through Smart Agents
+## 🌱 NZeroESG Scope3: Trace emissions, materials, and vendor compliance across supply chain.

 Procurement and logistics account for a large share of Scope 3 emissions—but tracking their impact is often fragmented and non-actionable, without real-time tools to analyze environmental impact.
 This project builds an agentic AI system using **LangChain’s ReAct framework** to make carbon intelligence conversational, traceable, and decision-ready.